GaloisInc/saw-script/doc/tutorial/tutorial.md

 One simple implementation takes the form of a loop with an index initialized to zero, and a mask initialized to have the least significant bit set.
 On each iteration, we increment the index, and shift the mask to the left.
 Then we can use a bitwise "and" operation to test the bit at the index indicated by the index variable.
-The following C code (which is also in the `code/ffs.c` file [accompanying this tutorial](saw-tutorial-code.tar.gz)) uses this approach.
+The following C code (which is also in the `ffs.c` file on GitHub) uses this approach.

 ``` {.c}
 $include 9-17 code/ffs.c